By Susan P. Joyce

 In addition to the print newspaper, we have many more options.

 Instead of publishing traditional classifieds online, these classifieds usually appear only in their online form, and they are a rapidly expanding force in the online job search marketplace.

-The most obvious of them is Craigslist.org, an enormously popular - and growing - online marketplace with 700 locations in 70 countries in 2013.
-With the exception of some major markets like San Francisco, Boston, LA, San Diego, NYC, D.C., and so on, posting a job on Craigslist is free for employers.
+The most obvious of them is Craigslist.org, an enormously popular - and growing - online marketplace with 700 locations in 70 countries.
+Craigslist charges $25 per job posting in nearly 50 major markets in the USA, like Atlanta, Austin, Baltimore, Boston, LA, San Francisco, San Diego, NYC, D.C., and so on.
+If you're not in one of those major areas, posting a job on Craigslist is free.

 Like local newspapers, Craigslist is organized by location.
 So, pick the Craigslist location closest to you to start your Craigslist job search.
 Check out both the "jobs" and the "gigs" categories for options for you.

 Because job posting is free or low cost for employers and because Craigslist is so simple to use, it very popular for small and medium-sized employers to use.
 You will find real jobs with small employers on Craigslist that you won't find anywhere else.
 You will also find job postings from larger employers as well.